Download your FREE Nutritious Snack Guide

 1. Firstly, in a large pot, heat oil over medium heat.

-6. Puree soup with a food processor, blender or hand mixer in small batches.
+6. Puree the pear sweet potato soup in a food processor, blender or hand mixer in small batches.
 However, if you prefer a thinner soup, simply add ½ cup water at a time.
 Feel free to adjust your salt intake to your taste if you are adding water to thin soup.

-8. Finally, serve with a garnish of fresh herbs and a couple lime wedges squeezed in.
+8. Finally, serve with a garnish of fresh herbs and a couple of lime wedges squeezed in.

 Ps.
-If you love this soup, you’ll also like the two others I’ve done using sweet potatoes.
+If you love this pear sweet potato soup, you’ll also like the two others I’ve done using sweet potatoes.
 One of my favourites is the Creamy Sweet Potato and Cauliflower Soup.
 In addition, if you’re wanting to do more pureed soups, check out the Carrot Ginger Sweet Potato Soup.

 Sweet Potato Soup